Skip to content

 • Ext4 filesystem — planned.
 Currently XFS only.

-• Additional Linux distribution support — Ubuntu 26.04 LTS and Rocky Linux / AlmaLinux 10.x are planned.
+• Additional Linux distribution support — Ubuntu 26.04 LTS is planned.
+Ubuntu 24.04 LTS is already supported with the HWE kernel (linux-generic-hwe-24.04, 6.14+); the stock 6.8 GA kernel is not supported.
 See Compatibility for the currently tested matrix.

 Available to paid customers

-These features are not on the open-source roadmap.
-They are reserved for paid customers.
+These features are reserved for paid customers.

 • Encryption at rest